huenique/audible-youtube/README.md

 ## License

-youtube-to-audio is distributed under the MIT License.
+audible-youtube is distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.